SanjaiOfficial/DS_Module18/Ex27-Kruskal-s-Algorithm.md

 5. Output Final Result
    - Print the total cost of the MST using `printf("Minimum cost = %d\n", mincost);`.

----

-Want the full C code version for this too?

 ## Program:
 ```